ibm-cloud-docs/monitoring/team_id.md

 {:external: target="_blank" .external}

-# Getting the Sysdig team ID
+# Getting the ID of a Sysdig team
 {: #team_id}

 You can use the Sysdig teams REST API to get the ID of a Sysdig team.